-- Product name (EPSON PowerLite 5600p or 7600p) - Product serial number (located on the bottom of the projector) - Video source (computer, DVD player, etc.) and how it's connected - Description of the problem
+- Product name (EPSON PowerLite 7700p)

+- Product serial number (located on the bottom of the projector)

+- Computer configuration

+- Description of the problem

-You can purchase screens, carrying cases, and other accessories from EPSON by calling (800) 873-7766; in Canada, please call (800) 873-7766 for dealer referral.
-To purchase accessories online or view EPSON's complete product catalog, visit the EPSON Store® at www.epsonstore.com (U.S. sales only).
-To see our full line of multimedia projectors, go to www.epson.com/mul_proj.
+You can purchase screens, carrying cases, or other accessories from EPSON at (800) 873-7766 or visit the EPSON Store at www.epson.com (U.S. sales only).
+In Canada, please call (800) 873-7766 for dealer referral.

-Connecting to Additional Equipment
+Appendix A: Connecting to Additional Equipment

-This appendix explains how to connect the projector to a desktop PC or Macintosh, high-end workstation, more than one computer, or a DVI video source.
+This appendix explains how to connect the projector to a desktop computer or Macintosh, high-end workstation, more than one computer, or a DVI video source.
 It also provides guidance on setting up the projector in a permanent installation.